 The featureless salt desert spread out to infinity.
-The horizon; nothing but smooth, chrome landscape under a dark taupe sky.
+The horizon; is nothing but a smooth chrome landscape under a dark taupe sky.
 The type-2 moon’s gravity helped her along, but the cold surface seemed to sap the warmth out of her suit with every step.

 Ashley Isuuza couldn’t complain.
 She’d craved adventure ever since birth, and no adventure was worth taking without the prospect of death associated with it.
 So in theory, her little stroll across Obirus b III exemplified the very essence of a perfect, eventful life.
 Yet Ashley suspected she wasn’t going to live to tell her story.

 The Astradelta-Obirus run had proved profitable, especially the shuttling of passengers to the salt moon.
 This influx of scientists caused the local economy to boom, yet not one official could explain to her the reason why they were there.
 That changed when the cargo ship she commanded, the Enigma Rex, came to the rescue of an orbital research station.
 One scientist had survived.
 All the others, fifteen in all, perished from atmospheric decompression caused by a critical system failure.

 What the scientist told her, shattered everything she’d come to know about the universe.

 “We’ve discovered a geometrical artifact,” said the dying academic, “that’s older than this stellar system.”

 It made sense, Ashley figured.
 The tight security and tight lips.